truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 {{< /expand >}}

 ## Syslog Widget
-The **Syslog** widget displays the existing system logging settings that specfy how and when the system sends log messages to the syslog server.
+The **Syslog** widget displays the existing system logging settings that specify how and when the system sends log messages to the syslog server.

 ![AdvancedSystemSettingsSyslogWidget](/images/SCALE/22.02/AdvancedSystemSettingsSyslogWidget.png "SCALE Advanced Settings Syslog Widget")